-What Can an Accounts Payable Audit Do For Me?
+What Can an Accounts Payable Audit Do For Your Organization?

-A key benefit of an accounts payable audit is the money that will likely be “found.”
+A key benefit of an accounts payable audit is the money that will be found.

 It is estimated that for every billion dollars of payables there can be a million dollars in overpayments!
 Whether your own recovered bucket of money is big or small though, the non-financial benefits can be just as critical to the success of your business.